Usorsoft/Cubits-for-Andoird/README.md

 # Cubits for Android
+This framework brings the Cuibt architecture to Android.
-This is a light weight architecture library which import and extends the idea of flutter cubits to android development
+Cubit is a light weight [BLoC](https://github.com/felangel/bloc/tree/master/packages/bloc) without the concept of events.

+**NOTE**: This framework in alpha.
+So please feel free to test it, create issues or to give feedback.

 # Gradle
 1. Add in your project build.gradle